sunbird-cb/sunbird-cb-ext/README.md

 - orgCreation - Used to create SB Org object when new Department is created
 - userRoleAuditTopic - Used to update the user_department_role record in Audit table
+- dev.rating.event - Used to produce the event when an add or update rating is done

 **ES Index Details**
 - Need to create indexes